There are many, many decisions that surround planning a funeral. Today we’re going to be talking about your options for grave markers.

 Today we have an almost infinite number of options when it comes to choosing a grave marker.
 Let’s outline some of the basics.

-The picture to the right is a US Service Member grave marker and is available to all service members via the VA office FREE of CHARGE.
+The picture above is a US Service Member grave marker and is available to all service members via the VA office free of charge.
 If you have had the remains cremated, Urns Northwest offers an urn in keeping with a traditional VA grave marker.

-The obelisk was typified by the ancient Egyptians, and monuments around the world have followed its example (think the Washington Monument).
-These vary in price, shapes and profiles.
+The obelisk was typified by the ancient Egyptians, and monuments around the world have followed its example – think, the Washington Monument.

 Walking around a local cemetery today, I was struck by the variety I saw in grave markers.
-There were large sarcophagi, obelisks and statues – and there were also small wooden ones, simple flat grave markers and even a few home made concrete slabs.
+There were large sarcophagi, obelisks and statues — there were also small wooden ones, simple flat grave markers, and even a few homemade concrete slabs.

 You can check with the cemetery for specifications, but there isn’t really any reason why you can make your own headstone.
 Whether made out of wood or concrete, it could make a great project for anybody.
 Here is a short DIY article for making a concrete grave marker.

 What materials are grave markers made out of?
 Let’s talk about it.

 Granite is by far the most common material when it comes to grave markers.
 It’s one of the hardest stones known to man and the etching will last for decades or longer, depending on conditions.

 Marble was, until the 1920’s, the most common material used in headstones.
 It was originally cheaper and easier to cut than granite was.

 Now, with the advances in the equipment used to cut and engrave, granite has surpassed marble.
 Marble, though beautiful, tends to calcify and break down when exposed to the elements.
 In hot, dry climates this outcome may be averted.